hyperledger/besu-docs/docs/Reference/CLI/CLI-Subcommands.md

 This command provides node public key related actions.

 !!!caution
-    If `--data-path` is not specified when you use the following subcommands, a new public key is generated.
+    If `--data-path` is not specified when you use the following subcommands, a new key pair is generated.

 ### export